 Academic Support & Mentoring Services

 Upon matriculation, advising and support are available to all students.
 Academic skills, including time management, study techniques and test-taking skills, may need to be improved for students to succeed.
-Resources range from assigned faculty advisors, to Student, to psychologists, to Assistant and Associate Deans.
+Resources range from assigned faculty advisors, to Student Affairs, to psychologists, to Assistant and Associate Deans.
 Learning specialists are available to offer academic skills workshops in addition to providing individual academic support through the Office of Learning Enhancement.

 Learning Enhancement Programming